FivIt/minecraft-bedrock-behavior-pack/README.md

 - Snow blocks (not layers) are for pillaring up to crystals fast, not explosion protection, a crystal blast destroys them instantly.
 - The Carved Pumpkin isn't equipped by default since it'd replace the enchanted helmet.
 Swap it on manually if endermen are piling up.
 - Both spears exist because Lunge and Mending can't go on the same item.

+## Author's note: The code is free to use, I didnt put a hand coding its just Claude's work and I just put ideas and words for him, so feel free to use this and edit any thing you want